In Exercises 1–4, find the vertices and locate the foci of each h... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–4, find the vertices and locate the foci of each hyperbola with the given equation.
-Then match each equation to one of the graphs that are shown and labeled (a)–(d). x^2/4−y^2/1=1
+Then match each equation to one of the graphs that are shown and labeled (a)–(d). y^2/4−x^2/1=1

 Verified Solution